Chandralekha Singh: Other professional activities

 Singh held the chair-line of the American Physical Society Forum on Education from 2009-2013 and was the Chair of the Editorial board of Physical Review Special Topics Physics Education Research (PR-STPER) from 2010-2013.
 She chaired the second conference on graduate education in physics in 2013 and was the co-organizer of the first conference on graduate education in physics in 2008.
 She has co-organized two physics education research conferences in 2006 and 2007 and was the co-chair of the 2010 Gordon Conference on Physics Research and Education.
 She co-chaired the first conference which brought together physicists, chemists and engineers from various engineering departments to discuss the future of materials science and engineering education in 2008.
+She served as president of the American Association of Physics Teachers in 2021.

-She is passionate about increasing the participation of women and other underrepresented groups in physics at all levels and has conducted several workshops on related issues.
+Singh is passionate about increasing the participation of women and other underrepresented groups in physics at all levels and has conducted several workshops on related issues.

 Personal life

 Chandralekha Singh is married to Jeremy Levy who is also a physicist and a Distinguished Professor in the Department of Physics and Astronomy at the University of Pittsburgh.
 They were classmates in the Ph.D. program at the University of California Santa Barbara.
-They have two sons, Akash Levy and Ishan Levy who are undergraduates at Princeton University.
+They have two sons, Akash Levy and Ishan Levy.